-- data folder (str) The path to a directory containing multiple data files. - errorhunt (bool) If True, latools prints the name of each file before it imports the data.
+- data_path (str) The path to a directory containing multiple data files. - errorhunt (bool) If True, latools prints the name of each file before it imports the data.
 This is useful for working out which data file is causing the import to fail. - config (str) The name of the configuration to use for the analysis.
 This determines which configuration set from the latools.cfg file is used, and overrides the default configuration setup.
 You might sepcify this if your lab routinely uses two different instruments. - dataformat (str or dict) Either a path to a data format file, or a dataformat dict.
 See documentation for more details. - extension (str) The file extension of your data files.
 Defaults to '.csv'. - srm_identifier (str) A string used to separate samples and standards. srm_identifier must be present in all standard measurements.
+Defaults to 'STD'.
-Defaults to 'STD'. - cmap (dict) A dictionary of {analyte: colour} pairs.
-Colour can be any valid matplotlib colour string, RGB or RGBA sequence, or hex string.

-- time_format (str) A regex string identifying the time format, used by pandas when created a universal time scale.
-If unspecified (None), pandas attempts to infer the time format, but in some cases this might not work. - internal_standard (str) The name of the analyte used as an internal standard throughout analysis. - names (str)- - 'file names': use the file names as labels (default) - 'metadata_names' : used the 'names' attribute of metadata as the name anything else : use numbers.
+- cmap (dict) A dictionary of {analyte: colour} pairs.
+Colour can be any valid matplotlib colour string, RGB or RGBA sequence, or hex string. - time_format (str) A regex string identifying the time format, used by pandas when created a universal time scale.
+If unspecified (None), pandas attempts to infer the time format, but in some cases this might not work. - internal_standard (str) The name of the analyte used as an internal standard throughout analysis. - file_structure (str) This specifies whether latools should expect multiplte files in a folder ('multi') or a single file containing multiple analyses ('long').
+Default is 'multi'. - names (str or array-like) If file_structure is 'multi', this should be either: 'file_names': use the file names as labels (default) 'metadata_names': used the 'names' attribute of metadata as the name

+'''

+anything else: use numbers.

+'''